 Students may not drop or withdraw from any course after the Pass/D/Fail deadline.
 After that point, a student will receive the letter grade earned in the course.

 Students should be aware that, in order to remain in good academic standing, they must successfully complete no fewer than 12 points in a given semester.
 Students who do not earn at least 12 points in a semester will face academic probation, suspension, or dismissal.

 The Mark of AR (administrative referral)

-Given to students as a temporary grade in circumstances when a student’s irregular academic behavior in class merits something other than grades A through F. A grade of AR will alert the advising deans, who will follow up with the individual student and with the instructor to help determine what final grade (A through F or, if applicable, UW) is appropriate.
+Given to students as a temporary grade in circumstances when a student’s irregular academic behavior in class merits something other than grades A through F. A grade of AR will alert the Dean of Academic Affairs, whose staff will follow up with the instructor to help determine what final grade is appropriate.

 Ultimately, the decision as to what the final grade should be will rest with the individual instructor.
 AR is not a permanent grade but, rather, is designed to allow faculty a reasonable default grade for use until an appropriate permanent grade can be submitted.

 The Mark of INC (incomplete)